Stalags XI-B, XI-D, and 357: Stalag 357

 In September 1944 Stalag 357 was moved from Toruń in German-occupied Poland to the site of the former XI-D, with construction being carried out by the Italian POW from XI-B. This new camp was used to house mostly British and Commonwealth POWs.
 In November 1944 British paratroops captured at Arnhem arrived at Stalag 357.
-Led by the formidable RSM John C. Lord of 3rd Battalion, Parachute Regiment, they set about raising the standards of the camp.
+Led by the formidable RSM John C. Lord of the 3rd Battalion, Parachute Regiment, they set about raising the standards of the camp.
 Lord insisted on proper military discipline with regular exercise and parades.
 At that time 17,000 POW; mostly British, but also Russian, Polish, Yugoslav, French, and American prisoners were crammed into the camp causing severe overcrowding.
 Each hut contained 400 men, though it had bunks for only 150.
 By February 1945 the POW of XI-B and 357 were suffering from lack of food and medical supplies exacerbated by the influx of several hundred American POW captured in the Battle of the Bulge and Operation Nordwind.
 These newer arrivals found themselves accommodated in tents.

 In early April 1945 Sergeant Pilot James 'Dixie' Deans RAF, the camp leader of 357, was informed by the Commandant Oberst Hermann Ostmann that 12,000 British POW were being evacuated from the camp in the face of the Allied advance.
 RSM Lord had also been selected to leave, but hid under the floor of a hut for five days in order to avoid it.
 The men marched from the camp in columns of 2,000.
 After 10 days they arrived at Gresse, east of the Elbe.
-There they were issued with Red Cross parcels, but were then unfortunately strafed by British Typhoon fighter-bombers, mistaking them for German troops.
+There they were issued with Red Cross parcels, but were then mistaken for German troops and strafed by British Typhoon fighter-bombers.
 Sixty POW were killed and many wounded.
 Deans confronted Oberst Ostmann and bluntly gave him a choice, to be captured to the Russians or the British.
 Ostman provided Deans with a pass and a German guard, and Deans headed west to contact the advancing British troops.
 On 1 May Deans and his guard were sheltering in a house east of Lauenberg when they heard over the radio the news of the death of Adolf Hitler.
 The next morning the house was overrun by troops of the British 6th Airborne.
 Deans was taken to the commander of VIII Corps and explained the situation.
 He was given a captured Mercedes car and drove back to Gresse.
 Two days later the POW column marched back across the British lines.

 Meanwhile, the camps at Fallingbostel had been liberated on 16 April 1945 by British troops from B Squadron 11th Hussars and the Reconnaissance Troop of the 8th Hussars.
 They were met at the main gate of Stalag 357 by a guard of Airborne troops, impeccably attired and led by RSM Lord.